patricklam/plam.new-webpage/content/post/20250526-trip-report-kumano-kodo.md

 ### Kumano Kodo Day 2: Chiyakatsuyu to Hongu

 This was the best day of hiking on this trip, due in part to conditions.
-It was also the longest day;
-the materials said 25km, though Gaia GPS reported 30km.
+It was also the longest day; the materials said 25km, though Gaia GPS reported 30km.
 It had snowed the night before and so everything in the morning was covered in white, making it really scenic.
 There was a fair amount of road walking in the morning, but also it was on top of the ridge and we got views off to our right.

+The ridge views were probably the best views on the whole trip, even if they were from the road.
+We saw a lot of north-facing slopes (northern hemisphere) which still had snow.
+Didn't really see more later on in the trip.

 It is acceptable for the pilgrimage to do just the last 8km of this day, if one also visits other temples.
 But that would be missing out on a lot.

-We again left quite early.
+We again left quite early since the walk was supposed to be long and the day was short (11h, sunset 5:45pm).
+Indeed, we left at 6am and sunrise was 6:37am.
+We had heard that the guesthouse owners get pretty worried if you don't arrive by about 4pm.
+10 hours should be enough for hiking 25km and we indeed took 10h15 total time, 8h20 moving time.

+We got to the Mikoshi-toge shelter just before noon in a sudden snow squall.
+It then got sunny but was cold.
+Quick lunch at the shelter (walls but no doors) and then onto the steepest part of the track, but pretty much no more snow after the pass.

+Lots of civil engineering works.
+Tunnels, stone water channels.
+I hear there was a lot of subsidies for those.
+Maybe too many.

+It was a lot of kilometres, but easy ones, until the first great shrine of the Kumano Kodo, the Kumano Hongu Taisha.
+The walking was definitely doable and I'm glad we didn't take the bus.

+The shrine was pretty fancy.
+There's a huge concrete torii in town as well.
+We stayed at Guesthouse Yui in Hongu, up the hill, and had dinner at the sushi place in town.
+I think that was our only choice, but it was good and cheap.

 ### Kumano Kodo Day 3: "Rest" day in Shingu